isamu-isozaki/teamai_test/security/index.html.md

 1. Go to **Advanced**
 1. Under **Local Vaults**, check **Allow creation of vaults outside of 1Password accounts**
 1. Enter your Master Password
-1. A new local vault (**Primary**) is created outside the GitLab team account
+1. A new local vault (**Primary**/index.html.md) is created outside the GitLab team account
 1. If you want to set up sync for your new local vault, go to **Preferences > Sync**

 ### Two Factor Authentication and Time-based One Time Passwords

-There are several ways to get your Two Factor Authentication (2FA) codes.
+There are several ways to get your Two Factor Authentication (2FA/index.html.md) codes.
 You can get them sent via SMS or use an app like Google Authenticator to generate them.
-1Password provides an alternative solution that does not require using your smartphone: 1Password Time-based One Time Passwords (TOTP).
-2FA codes are displayed directly in the 1Password app running on your laptop (note: this can not be set up via 1password browser extension or 1password web app).
+1Password provides an alternative solution that does not require using your smartphone: 1Password Time-based One Time Passwords (TOTP/index.html.md).
+2FA codes are displayed directly in the 1Password app running on your laptop (note: this can not be set up via 1password browser extension or 1password web app/index.html.md).

 To enable TOTP for a saved account: